The Studio Editor is a configuration management tool that allows you to configure the Design Studio.

-The design studio is a powerful tool for engaging your customers by allowing them to customize your products, share them with their network and request quotes.
+The Design Studio is a powerful tool for engaging your customers by allowing them to customize your products, and submit an inquiry or place an order.

 Placeholders are defined areas or markings where you can enter names, numbers, logos or prints.
 Adding and defining placeholders is simple and intuitive.

 Learn more about placeholders and how to add them here.

 Navigate to Studio settings > Design Steps.

 Design steps (or customization steps) allow you to customize designs in different ways by changing colors and prints, or adding graphics and text.

 Learn more about design steps and how to edit them here.